conan-io/docs/versioning/lockfiles/build_order.rst

 the information of existing locked package binaries, the logic is the following:

-- If a package is fully locked (it contains a package revision field ``prev`` in the lockfile), it cannot be built from sources, so it will never be returned
+- If a package is fully locked (it contains a package revision field ``prev`` in the lockfile), it will not be built from sources and will **never** appear in the build-order list.
 - If a package is not fully locked (it does not contain a package revision ``prev`` in the lockfile), the package will be returned.
 This situation happens both when the package binary doesn't exist yet, or when the ``--build`` argument was used while creating the lockfile.